Contestant: It's burning me!

 - Million Dollar Money Drop offers the lamest of the bunch by a longshot: a "Quick Change", which allows the couple an additional 30 seconds (after their initial complement of 60 expires) to move their money onto a different answer; this was automatically triggered if none of the drop zones were left empty.
 Considering that they still have to place all their money on the drop zones while leaving one empty, and that all the questions were from the Greed school of surveys and magazine opinions instead of objective facts, all it did was give them more time to think about the question.

 - The Price Is Right has the original lifeline: the audience is (for the most part) allowed to yell out suggestions to the contestant playing a pricing game or bidding on a prize.

-- The Clock Game being one of the exception, as the audience is shown the price on a concealed monitor as the contestant is trying to guess the price.
+- The Clock Game being one of the exceptions, as the audience is shown the price on a concealed monitor as the contestant is trying to guess the price.

 - Set for Life: Done in the form of another person, called the "Guardian Angel", being sequestered in a Sound Proof Booth during the game and making the same play-or-stop decisions that the contestant made.
 If the Guardian stopped, the game ended, and anything the contestant did after that point was ignored, whether they won the top prize or blew it completely.

 - 21: In the 2000 revival, contestants were allowed to ask for a "Second Chance", in which a friend was brought on stage to offer an answer to the player.
 If the friend was wrong after the player used the Second Chance, however, the player would get two "Strikes" instead of one (three Strikes meant you lost automatically).